-- All the Global Studies and Japan Studies programs are designed to be completed in two years.
-Students must acquire at least the minimum prescribed credits, write a master's thesis under the necessary guidance and supervision, have their MA thesis evaluated and approved, and, finally, successfully defend their MA thesis.
-Those recognized as having achieved remarkable accomplishments may complete the program in one year or less than two years (see 1.7.2 Early Completion). - The Recurrent Course in Japanese Language Education is, as a general rule, meant to be completed in one year.
-Students must acquire at least the minimum prescribed credits, have their MA thesis evaluated and approved, and, finally, successfully defend their MA thesis.
+All the Global Studies and Japan Studies programs are designed to be completed in two years.
+Students must acquire the prescribed credits, write a master's thesis under the necessary guidance and supervision, have their MA thesis evaluated and approved, and, finally, successfully defend their MA thesis.
+Those recognized as having achieved remarkable accomplishments may complete the program after enrolling one year or more (see 1.7.2 Early Completion).

+■ The standard years of enrollment for the Recurrent Course in Japanese Language Education is one year.
+Students must acquire the prescribed credits, have their MA thesis evaluated and approved, and, finally, successfully defend their MA thesis.